$ greetings, friends.

 @katyadee: Okay, edgelord opinion on my end here, I think IN A WAY that could make you more intelligent because it forces you to have a concrete reason to like something.
 I mean, in theory.
 But I’ve gotta ask—and I can’t believe I asked this about Ruby but not Perl 6—why?
 Why do you think people hate it?

-@theangryepicbanana: Well, mat’s are is: it’s ugly, it’s ugly, and it’s ugly.
+@theangryepicbanana: Well, mat1’s (a user) reasons are is: it’s ugly, it’s ugly, and it’s ugly.

 @katyadee: What does that mean?